dezoito/dezoito.github.io/_posts/2023-12-27-rust-ollama-grid-search.md

 But now I can use Ollama to conveniently host and serve different LLM models.

-For each task, all I have to do is carefully craft a prompt, make a post request, and Ollama will return a nicely formatted response.
+For each task, all I have to do is carefully craft a prompt, make a POST request, and Ollama will return a nicely formatted response.

 ![](https://github.com/dezoito/dezoito.github.io/blob/master/public/images/grid-llm-service.png?raw=true)